Big Ben Donovan

-Big Ben Donovan is a fictional character appearing in American comic books published by Marvel Comics.
+Benjamin "Big Ben" Donovan is a fictional character appearing in American comic books published by Marvel Comics.
+Depending on his appearance in the comics, Big Ben Donovan is a either criminal lawyer who has appeared in the comics that starred Daredevil and Luke Cage or a gang leader.

-Donovan was portrayed by Danny Johnson in the Marvel Television series Daredevil and Luke Cage, set in the Marvel Cinematic Universe (MCU).
+Donovan was portrayed by Danny Johnson in the Marvel Television series Daredevil and Luke Cage (both 2016-2018), set in the Marvel Cinematic Universe (MCU).
+Leilani Barrett voices the character in the MCU animated series Your Friendly Neighborhood Spider-Man (2025).

 Publication history

 Big Ben Donovan first appeared in Luke Cage, Hero for Hire #14 and was created by Steve Engelhart and Billy Graham.